-Seed pilot grants are for up to \$50,000 in direct costs plus F&A at the approved institutional rate.
+Seed pilot grants (1 year in duration; 3-page limit for research strategy) are available for up to \$25,000 in total direct costs plus F&A at the approved institutional rate.
 These awards are recommended for applicants who are early-stage investigators with limited funding track records.
-Individuals may have had previous CNAP pilot grant funding.